Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• No built-in console or charging features.
+• No built-in console, cup holder, or charging setup.

 La-Z-Boy Trouper Reclining Sofa